inbo/tutorials/content/tutorials/spatial_variograms/index.md

 |  98.05246 |  -40.49404 | -0.9586115 |
 | 112.75962 |  -51.10675 | -5.5283416 |

+The raw data `z_` is calculated as random numbers from a uniform distribution (with a given sample size and data range).

 *Mental note: points towards the rim will tend to have fewer neighbors.
 Or, in general, mind your spatial layout!
 (Sparse/dense?
 Clustered/homogeneous? ...)*

 ## Common Covariate Classes